designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 #### Tasks

-1. ~Find out about the definitions and examples of the following contrasts online.~
+1. Find the definitions and examples for the following contrasts online.
-2. ~Find out how these contrasts work and which effect they have.~
+2. Find out how these contrasts work and which effect they have.

 - ##### Contrast of hue
 - ##### Light-dark contrast